 At the most competitive academic schools in the world, sports are not always at the forefront.
 However, Ivy League Rowing has established itself as the most dominant conference in men’s heavyweight, men’s lightweight and women’s rowing.
 It is a sport that has been a part of the Ivy League rivalry and tradition since the first college rowing competition back in 1852 between Yale and Harvard.
 Rowers who get a spot on one of these prestigious teams will undoubtedly receive an incredible education and a chance to compete at the highest level of collegiate athletics in their sport.
-There are a lot of rowers looking for limited positions which make the recruiting process very competitive.
+There are a lot of rowers looking for limited positions which makes the recruiting process very competitive.

 This type of competition makes it common for student-athletes to be left out to dry.
 A college rower, Sam, went through a horrible experience of his own while vying for a spot to row for an Ivy League school.